-A report from the European Environment Agency in November 2020 not only highlighted the shift in energy use, pollution and air quality, but also shed light on the less obvious consequences of the pandemic.
-This included an uneven environmental impact on COVID-19 outcomes, depending on peoples age, class, income, location, gender and race.
+A report from the European Environment Agency in November 2020 highlighted shifts in energy use, pollution and air quality post pandemic.
+It also shed light on the less obvious consequences of the pandemic, such as an uneven environmental impact on COVID-19 outcomes, depending on peoples age, class, income, location, gender and race.

-As we begin to return to some form of normality, there are signs that some of the shifts will endure - and the demands for change are coming from individuals and organisations as well as governments.
+We have been out on the other side of the pandemic for some time now.
+However, there are signs that some of the shifts will endure - and the demands for change coming from individuals and organisations as well as governments, can no longer be delayed or ignored.

 A large-scale study of 14,000 people in nine countries from IBM’s Institute for Business Value in April reported that 90 percent of respondents said the pandemic had changed their views on sustainability.
 Crucially, most were willing to change their personal behaviour significantly to address environmental issues.